Andreas-Hjortland/JSTimepicker/README.md

 Description
 ============
-This is an effort to recreate the timepicker which is used on the standard calendar for android devices.
+This is an effort to recreate the timepicker which is used on the standard calendar for android devices in html + javascript.

 Usage
 =====